jackpine/jackpine.github.com/_posts/2013-03-12-code-rescue.md

 to work on the project.

 Registration was already open.
 People had paid for this software.
-The bulk of the functionality had to be ready in 9 days, when the service opened.
+The bulk of the functionality had to be ready in 9 days.
 Remember, this was a *hard* deadline, tied to a real world event.
-So, I needed to take the proverbial shit or get off the proverbial pot.
+I needed to take the proverbial shit or get off the proverbial pot.
 Basically I had one question...

 Were there tests?
 ------------------